codewithmanuu/event-management-system/readme.md

-# Mini Event Management System
+# Event Management System

-The **Mini Event Management System** is a lightweight, containerized web application built with Django and Django REST Framework.
+The **Event Management System** is a lightweight, containerized web application built with Django and Django REST Framework.
 It provides a clean API for creating events and managing attendee registrations, with built-in validation, caching, and auto-generated API documentation via Swagger.

 ## Features